Smart Tech for Energy Efficiency & Low Carbon Emissions in the Built Environment

 and discuss these pathways and technologies with our panel of industry representatives moderated by Kent Larson, the Director of the City Science research group at the MIT Media Lab.

 Platform: Zoom Meeting

-This is the second in a series of monthly “Smart Cities” virtual events leading up to our German-American Economic Forum, now scheduled for Spring 2021. #GAEF2021
+This is the third in a series of monthly “Smart Cities” virtual events leading up to our German-American Economic Forum, now scheduled for Spring 2021. #GAEF2021

 Presenting Sponsor of the Smart Cities virtual event series:

 Siemens Smart Infrastructure (SI) is shaping the market for intelligent, adaptive infrastructure for today and the future.
 It addresses the pressing challenges of urbanization and climate change by connecting energy systems, buildings and industries.
 SI provides customers with a comprehensive end-to-end portfolio from a single source – with products, systems, solutions and services from the point of power generation all the way to consumption.
 With an increasingly digitalized ecosystem, it helps customers thrive and communities progress while contributing toward protecting the planet.
 SI creates environments that care.
 Siemens Smart Infrastructure has its global headquarters in Zug, Switzerland, and has around 72,000 employees worldwide.